17 Types Of Rakes (Uses & Pictures)

 A landscape rake isn’t the type a homeowner usually keeps in their shed.
 Instead, you’re more likely to find this alongside a professional landscaper’s supplies.
 They’re reliable and versatile but often more than the average homeowner needs.

-These rakes can have a variety of shapes and designs, but the metal heads of the rakes are incredibly wide compared to the average type you’d have in most types of sheds or garages.
+These can have a variety of shapes and designs, but their metal heads are incredibly wide compared to the average one you’d have in most types of sheds or garages.

 The purpose of this is to allow the user to cover a lot of ground quickly.
 This is useful in making short work on commercial landscaping projects.
 The metal design of the tool helps this, too.
 It holds up over time, even if used frequently on hours-long, large projects.